bl94/BL-Capstone-1/README.md

 ## Summary
 #### The purpose of this project was really just to perform some basic exploratory data analysis.
 The GSS dataset has thousands of features and I didn't have much time to go through them all to find the best variables to compare.
 This was a challenging dataset to work with at this point in my data science studies for several reasons but I didn't want to work with something too easy.

 #### After choosing some variables to compare I started by creating some plots to get an idea of the distribution of each variable.
 I also created a heatmap to get an overview of their correlations.
-To present something reasonably valid in the short time I had available to complete this project, a simple hypothesis and set of three significantly correlated variables was chosen to compare from the 2016 survey:  Health, Time feeling happy, and Time feeling depressed.
+To present something reasonably valid in the short time I had available to complete this project, a simple hypothesis and set of three significantly correlated variables were chosen to compare from the 2016 survey:  health, time feeling happy, and time feeling depressed.
 I made a plot to show the distributions of those variables alongside eachother to help illustrate their relationship to eachother.
 After that, I used bootstrapping to confirm that the sample data could be used to represent the population and plotted the results.
 Finally, I also bootstrapped the correlations to more confidently reject my null hypothesis.

 ## Exploratory Data Analysis
 ####  The graphs and correlation heatmap below represent the distrubutions and correlations of data from survey reponses.
 For a question like, "How often do you feel happy?" respondents could choose answers like, *"Almost never, Sometimes, A lot of the time, or Almost all the time,"* and those answers were converted to a number scale.